DanielXMoore/CoffeeCoverage/docs/comparison-to-ibrik.md

 The "branch" comes from the default parameter, which will compile to an extra statement `if (x == null) { x = 7; }`.

-Here's the output from coffee-coverage:
+Here's the output from CoffeeCoverage:

     Statements   : 100% ( 4/4 )
     Branches     : 100% ( 0/0 )